Understanding The Flag Theory and 5 Flags Approach

 Another benefit of holding a second passport is visa-free travel.
 This is becoming an increasingly big deal for Americans.
 As the United States continues to make it more difficult for citizens of many other nations to visit that country…those other nations are reciprocating.

 The final reason to get a second passport is if you want to give up your current citizenship.
 You can’t be stateless.
 If you’re considering formal expatriation, the first step is to acquire a second passport.
-Without that, Uncle Sam isn’t going to let you renounce.
+Without this, you will face a series of hardships.

 We recommend connecting your backup residency to this agenda if possible—that is, consider establishing residency in a country where it can lead to naturalization.
 In that context, pay attention to how long it takes to qualify for citizenship in any country where you’re considering residency, as well as the likelihood of being approved for citizenship.
 While the tail shouldn’t wag the dog (that is to say, don’t choose a country for residency solely based on its timeline to naturalization), you don’t want to end up in a country where you can’t get naturalized according to an acceptable timeline if that is your goal.